syntelos/spacetime-standalone/README.txt

     The get(Enum) and put(Enum,Spacetime) methods defined in the Spacetime class provide for an enumerated list of children contained in a container Spacetime object.

+  Comparable index

+    The get(Comparable) and put(Comparable,Spacetime) methods defined
+    in the Spacetime class provide for a runtime indexed list of children contained in a container Spacetime object.